uktrade/data-workspace-frontend/docs/architecture/application-lifecycle.md

 If the application is stopped, then a visit to `https://jupyterlab-abcde1234.mydomain.com/` will repeat the process.
 The user will never leave `https://jupyterlab-abcde1234.mydomain.com/`.
 If the user visits `https://jupyterlab-abcde1234.mydomain.com/some/path`, they will also remain at `https://jupyterlab-abcde1234.mydomain.com/some/path` to ensure, for example, bookmarks to any in-application page work even if they need to start the application to view them.

 The browser will only make GET requests during the start of an application.
-While potentially a small abuse of HTTP, it allows the straightfoward behaviour described: no HTML form or JavaScript is required to start an application [although JavaScript is used to show a countdown to the user and to check if an application has loaded]; and the GET requests are idempotent.
+While potentially a small abuse of HTTP, it allows the straightfoward behaviour described: no HTML form or JavaScript is required to start an application (although JavaScript is used to show a countdown to the user and to check if an application has loaded), and the GET requests are idempotent.

 The proxy however, has a more complex behaviour.
 On an incoming request from the browser for `https://jupyterlab-abcde1234.mydomain.com/`: